tct-gaming/yaw/new-player/star-chart.md

 Not having access to the nodes that have been completed limits you to what you can farm.
 Say you want to build a certain warframe but the resource is on a planet you haven't even gotten to.
 Now you've just made it more difficult for yourself.

-Your clanmates are willing to help you farm for things that are mutually benefical.
+Your clan mates are willing to help you farm for things that are mutually beneficial.
 Farming for the clan, dojo decorations, themselves as well.
 If you ask to get

 ### Proper endo farming
 Endo is required to rank up mods.
 Some mods have upwards of 10 nodes on them requiring `40,920`!
 Your options to get endo in the early game are to